VI. Housing, Services and Events

-- Students and guests must wear a face mask while in indoor public areas, including the indoor check-in areas.
+- Face masks are recommended but not required while in indoor public areas, including the indoor check-in areas.

 - We ask for your compliance with all posted signage and verbal instructions issued by the University Housing & Residence Life staff.

 - Face Masks may be required in all residence hall common spaces where physical distancing is difficult to maintain due to the number of persons in the space.

 - Face Masks are highly recommended in indoor and outdoor areas in the residence communities.
 This includes campus dining rooms and residence hall shared spaces such as community lounges, community kitchens, computer labs, study rooms, laundry rooms, etc.

 - Common areas are cleaned daily by a contracted vendor.